BAFTA Award for Best Actor in a Leading Role

-Best Actor in a Leading Role is a British Academy Film Award presented annually by the British Academy of Film and Television Arts (BAFTA) to recognise an actor who has delivered an outstanding leading performance in a film.
+The BAFTA Award for Best Actor in a Leading Role is an award presented annually by the British Academy of Film and Television Arts (BAFTA) to recognise an actor who has delivered an outstanding leading performance in a film.

+In the following lists, the titles and names in bold with a gold background are the winners and recipients respectively; those not in bold are the nominees.
+The years given are those in which the films under consideration were released, not the year of the ceremony, which always takes place the following year.